-American Veterinary Medical Association Convention 2010
+American Veterinary Medical Association 2010

-Dr. John Barnes, Raleigh, N.C., is the 2010 recipient of the Alumni Recognition Award for the American Veterinary Medical Association Convention.
+Dr. John Barnes, Raleigh, N.C., was the 2010 recipient of the Alumni Recognition Award for the American Veterinary Medical Association Convention.
 The award is in recognition of Dr. Barnes’ work with avian pathology, his studies with ovarian cancer and his revamping of the senior microbiology clinic at North Carolina State University, Raleigh, which is one of the top rated clinics in the nation.

 “My time at K-State in the veterinary college was one of the best times of my life, so it’s a tremendous honor to be recognized with this award so many years later,” Dr. Barnes said.
 “I tell my students that my wish for them is that they have a future in veterinary medicine that is as fulfilling and rewarding as mine has been.”